Bowie, Maryland: Public schools

 Elementary schools in Bowie include Heather Hills, Kenilworth, Northview, Pointer Ridge, Rockledge, Tulip Grove, Whitehall, and Yorktown Elementary Schools.
 Elementary schools not in Bowie and serving Bowie include High Bridge and Woodmore.
-Two special education centers are Chapel Forge and C. Elizabeth Reig.
-A voc/tech school is located at Tall Oaks High School.

 Samuel Ogle was previously a junior high school, then an elementary school; around 2005, PGCPS planned to convert it into a middle school.

 From 1950 to 1964, during the era of legally-required racial segregation of schools, black students from Bowie attended Fairmont Heights High School, then near Fairmount Heights.

-Private schools

-Bowie is home to several private schools:

 Colleges and universities

 Bowie State University, located north of Bowie, has been open since 1865.

 Public libraries

 Prince George's County Memorial Library System operates two public libraries in Bowie: Bowie Branch and South Bowie Branch.